garrandall/popular-music-data/tracks/a-lie-french-montana-the-weeknd-max-b.md

 My heart cold but it really beat for you, though

-Ooh, he do it better, that's a lie (that's a lie, yeah) He at my level, that's a lie (that's a lie, yeah)
+Oh, he do it better, that's a lie (that's a lie, yeah) He at my level, that's a lie (that's a lie, yeah)
 A hundred thousand for the times, yeah
-They fuckin' with us, that's a lie, ooh, yeah
+They fuckin' with us, that's a lie, oh yeah
 A lie, a lie, a lie, a lie (that's a lie)
 A lie, a lie, a lie, a lie (that's a lie)
 A lie, a lie, a lie, a lie (that's a lie)